Attorney General of India

 Duties and Functions (Article 76(2))

-Article 76(2) specifies the duties of the Attorney General: (a) to give advice to the Government of India upon such legal matters, and to perform such other duties of a legal character, as may from time to time be referred or assigned to him by the President, and (b) to discharge the functions conferred on him by or under the Constitution or any other law for the time being in force.
-In practice, the AG advises the government on all legal matters of national importance, drafts legal opinions on constitutional questions, appears on behalf of the Government of India in all cases in the Supreme Court and High Courts where the government is a party, and represents the government in references made by the President under Article 143 (advisory jurisdiction of the SC).
-The AG also advises on the legality of proposed legislation, reviews international treaties for legal implications, and provides opinions on the constitutional validity of executive actions.
-The AG appears as amicus curiae when requested by the court on matters of public importance.
-Under the Contempt of Courts Act, 1971, the AG can initiate contempt proceedings against persons who obstruct the course of justice.
-The AG's consent is required for private parties to initiate contempt proceedings in the Supreme Court — an important gatekeeping function preventing frivolous contempt petitions.
+Article 76(2) assigns two broad duties: (a) advise the Government of India on legal matters referred by the President and perform other legal duties the President assigns, and (b) discharge functions conferred by the Constitution or any other law.
+In practice, the AG: advises on all nationally significant legal matters; drafts opinions on constitutional questions; appears for the government in all SC and HC cases where the government is a party; represents the government in Art 143 references (SC's advisory jurisdiction); advises on the legality of proposed legislation; reviews international treaties for legal implications; and assesses the constitutional validity of executive actions.
+The AG also appears as amicus curiae when the court seeks help on public interest matters.
+Under the Contempt of Courts Act, 1971, the AG can initiate contempt proceedings in the SC.
+The AG's consent is also required for any private party to file contempt in the SC — a gatekeeping function that prevents frivolous contempt petitions.

 Rights and Privileges — Article 88 and Parliamentary Participation